Things to Keep in Mind When It Comes to Your Water Heater

 - Hot baths

 - Hot water, period.

-The usual lifespan of residential water heaters is between ten and twelve years.
+The average lifespan of residential water heaters is about ten to twelve years.

-The most typical breakdown of residential water heaters that will need replacement is a leaking tank.
+The most typical malfunction of residential water heaters that will require replacement is a leaking tank.

-If a water heater is “undersized,” in particular a gas water heater, the tank will breakdown in a shorter amount of time.
+If a water heater is “undersized,” in particular a gas water heater, the tank will fail in a shorter period of time.

-Water Heater sizing is an essential replacement consideration.
+Water Heater sizing is a significant replacement factor.

 The water supply cause all water heaters to be under pressure, and as water is heated, it grows creating even more pressure.
 When contemplating replacing a water heater, it’s typically better to go with a larger 50 gallon tank, rather than a 30 or 40 gallon tank, as long as the location will accept the larger size.
 The larger tank will also supply you more hot water capacity.

 Easy Ways to Re-Light a Water Heater Pilot Light

 When you step into the shower, you count on the water to get nice and hot fast.
 If an ice-cold deluge greets you instead, you know something’s wrong.
 The typical reason behind this nasty, cold surprise is a water heater pilot light that’s gone out.
 Don’t worry—relighting a water heater...
 Continue reading